United States obscenity law: Obscene devices

 Many U.S. states have had bans on the sale of sex toys, regulating them as obscene devices.
 For instance, the 1999 Law and Government of Alabama (Ala.
 Code. § 13A-12-200.1) made it "unlawful to produce, distribute or otherwise sell sexual devices that are marketed primarily for the stimulation of human genital organs."
 Alabama claimed that these products were obscene, and that there was "no fundamental right to purchase a product to use in pursuit of having an orgasm."
 The ACLU challenged the statute, which was overturned in 2002.
 A federal judge reinstated the law in 2004.
-The matter was appealed to the US Supreme Court, who in 2007 refused to hear the case, thus the decision of the lower court is enforceable within the state of Alabama.
+The matter was appealed to the US Supreme Court, which in 2007 refused to hear the case, thereby allowing the lower court decision to be enforced in Alabama.
 In 2007, a federal appeals court upheld Alabama's law prohibiting the sale of sex toys.
 The law, the Anti-Obscenity Enforcement Act of 1998, was also upheld by the Supreme Court of Alabama on September 11, 2009.

-But other states have seen their sex toy bans ruled unconstitutional in the courts.
-In 2008 the United States Court of Appeals for the Fifth Circuit ruled a similar Texas statute violated the constitutional right to privacy that was recognized by the U.S. Supreme Court in the Lawrence v.
-Texas decision.
-That ruling leaves only Mississippi, Alabama, and Virginia with current bans on the sale of obscene devices.
+But other states have seen their sex toy bans ruled unconstitutional by the courts.
+In 2008 the United States Court of Appeals for the Fifth Circuit ruled that a similar Texas statute violated the constitutional right to privacy that was recognized by the U.S. Supreme Court in Lawrence v.
+Texas.
+That ruling leaves only Mississippi, Alabama, and Virginia with bans on the sale of obscene devices.
 Alabama is the only state with a law specifically prohibiting the sale of sex toys.

 Criticism

-Obscenity law has been criticized in the following areas::
+Obscenity law has been criticized in the following areas: